bazelbuild/rules_rust/docs/crate_universe.md

 crate.spec(<a href="#crate.spec-name">name</a>, <a href="#crate.spec-semver">semver</a>, <a href="#crate.spec-features">features</a>)
 </pre>

-A simple crate definition
+A simple crate definition for use in the `crate_universe` rule.

-example:
+Example:

 ```python
 load("@rules_rust//crate_universe:defs.bzl", "crate_universe", "crate")